Internet firm to move headquarters from Georgia to Alabama

-OPELIKA, Ala.
-(AP) — An internet service provider is moving its headquarters from Georgia to Alabama.
+OPELIKA, Ala. — An internet service provider is moving its headquarters from Georgia to Alabama.

-Point Broadband recently announced the relocation of its headquarters from West Point, Georgia to the Alabama city of Opelika.
+Point Broadband recently announced the relocation of its headquarters from West Point to the Alabama city of Opelika.

 The company is leasing space in Opelika until its new facility is completed, The Opelika-Auburn News reported.